cse210-fa24-group1/cse210-fa24-group1/README.md

 ## Contribution Guidelines

-- **Code Style**: Follow the existing code style[./admin/code-practices.md] in the repository.
+- **Code Style**: Follow the existing [code style](./admin/code-practices.md) in the repository.
 Pay attention to indentation, naming conventions, and spacing.
 - **Testing**: Please ensure that your changes do not break the existing code.
 If you add new features, include tests to validate your changes.
 - **Issue Reporting**: If you encounter any bugs or have suggestions for new features, feel free to open an issue in the repository.